Helena Festival set for July 3 - Shelby County Reporter

 By NATHAN HOWELL | Staff Writer

-HELENA – After being cancelled last year, the annual Helena Festival is set to return this year to celebrate Independence Day on July 3.
+HELENA – After being canceled last year, the annual Helena Festival is set to return this year to celebrate Independence Day on July 3.

 The festival is an annual event put on by the Helena Business Association set on a day near the Fourth of July as a way to let the whole city celebrate the holiday together with vendors, activities and fireworks.

-According the HBA President Deedra George the celebration will kick off at 5 p.m. at the Helena Amphitheater and end around 9 p.m.
+According to HBA President Deedra George the celebration will kick off at 5 p.m. at the Helena Amphitheater and end around 9 p.m.

-The HBA plans to offer a number of family friendly activities, vendors and will highlight local Old Town Helena businesses.
+The HBA plans to offer a number of family-friendly activities, vendors and will highlight local Old Town Helena businesses.
 There will also be music provided by Rescue Dogs, a classic rock and soul group, to entertain the guests.

 The Independence Day celebration will end with a grand fireworks display, which will set off right at the tail end of the event.

-This annual event has become a staple of Helena over the past few years, but due to the COVID-19 pandemic the 2020 event was cancelled out of an abundance of caution.
+This annual event has become a staple of Helena over the past few years, but due to the COVID-19 pandemic the 2020 event was canceled out of an abundance of caution.
 George said that she hopes this event will be a welcome back to normalcy after the chaos of the pandemic.

-“I think that it is a great timef or us to come together and celebrate what we have been through, and celebrate our country,” George explained.
+“I think that it is a great time for us to come together and celebrate what we have been through and celebrate our country,” George explained.
 “The HBA is working with the HOTboard to pull this event together and put on something fun for everyone.”

 This is the first time that the Helena Festival will take place in the city’s recently designated entertainment district, which adds an extra layer of opportunity for the event.